aizzy-ai/aizzy-token/README.md

 Comprehensive breakdown of the AIZ token utility.

-The native and cryptographically-secure, protocol utility token of the Aizzy.ai Ecosystem is the transferrable representation of attributed value within the ecosystem (ticker - $AIZ).
+The native and cryptographically-secure, utility token of the Aizzy.ai Ecosystem is the transferrable representation of attributed value within the ecosystem (ticker - $AIZ).

 ## Built on [BASE](https://www.base.org)